jparkerweb/Bivariate/README.md

 ];
 var onBeforeScript = null;          // Runs before each scenario
                                     // -- use for setting cookies or other env state
-                                    // (.js suffix is optional / looks for file in 'casper_script' dir) var onReadyScript = null;           // Runs after onReady event on all scenarios
+                                    // (.js suffix is optional / looks for file in 'engine_scripts' dir) var onReadyScript = null;           // Runs after onReady event on all scenarios
                                     // -- use for simulating interactions
-                                    // (.js suffix is optional / looks for file in 'casper_script' dir) var hideSelectors = [];             // hide elements from view by changing its "visibility" to "hidden" var removeSelectors = [];           // remove elements from the DOM before screen capture
+                                    // (.js suffix is optional / looks for file in 'engine_scripts' dir) var hideSelectors = [];             // hide elements from view by changing its "visibility" to "hidden" var removeSelectors = [];           // remove elements from the DOM before screen capture